Identity and access management (commonly known as “IAM”) is a

 - The TPMs are then shipped to the ODM and installed during standard PCB

-At this point, the credentials generated are not yet able to access
+The credentials thus generated are not yet accessible to the ENF.

 - The customer receives a batch of devices.

 - This can be directly from Xaptum or via many hops in the supply

 - The customer uses the Xaptum management interface to associate the

 group public key of the batch (via the QR code on the packaging)

 - Only after this point will the credentials in the TPMs be able to

 - The device turns on for the first time, and receives an identity

 - This is done by performing a secure handshake with the ENF, to